bernie-skipole/inditest/README.md

 Examples transmitting and receiving BLOBs

-sendblob.py Driver sending short files of measurements at regular intervals
+sendblob.py Driver sending short files of measurements at regular intervals\
+getblob.py Driver to receive and save a BLOB file